title

 Democracy, Fascism and Repression in South America

 Uruguay was a nation proud of being world champions at soccer.
 Twice they had won the gold medals in soccer at the Olympics.
 And Uruguay was unique in other ways.
 It was the only state in South America that recognized the Soviet Union.
 Uruguay was a constitutional democracy led by intellectuals from the professional classes.
-They gave the country national insurance, old age benefits, the eight-hour day and worker's compensation.
+They gave the country national insurance, old age benefits, the eight-hour work day and worker's compensation.
 Some public utilities had been nationalized.
-To the displeasure of the Church they legalized divorce, and the government had ended the Church's monopoly in education.
-With the tensions of the depression, Uruguay's neighbors, Brazil and Argentina, feared uprisings among their own people, and viewing Uruguay's relations with the Soviet Union they accused Uruguay of serving as the focus of Communist infestations that threatened their nation.
+To the displeasure of the Church, Uruguay legalized divorce and ended the Church's monopoly in education.

-The collapse in demand from outside Uruguay for wool and other products brought economic depression to Uruguay.
+The collapse in demand for wool and other products from outside Uruguay brought economic depression to Uruguay.
 Uruguay's president since 1931, Gabriel Terra, dissolved Congress in 1933 and began ruling by decree, temporarily disrupting Uruguay's democracy.

 Brazil

 Just north of Uruguay, Brazil had enjoyed prosperity after World War I, but its government had squandered money and had accumulated a large internal and foreign debt.
-Then came the depression, which hurt Brazil's major industry -- coffee.
+Then came the Depression, which hurt Brazil's major industry – coffee.
 Brazil's coffee kings and many coffee merchants fell into bankruptcy, and unemployment rose in the cities.
-In 1930, a rebellion brought the president of one of Brazil's provinces to national power - Getúlio Vargas.
+In 1930, a rebellion brought the president of one of Brazil's provinces to national power -- Getúlio Vargas.
 Vargas suppressed a revolt against him that broke out in Sao Paulo, and he allied himself with an anti-Semitic fascist, Plinio Salgado.

 Salgado was subsidized by wealthy German-Brazilian industrialists and by the German Embassy.
 His slogan was "God, Nation and Family," and he had several thousand street fighters who wore green shirts.
-Salgado's movement gained supporters from many leading families and secret adherents in the army, navy and in the government's bureaucracies.
+Salgado's movement gained supporters from many leading families and had secret adherents in the army, navy and in the government's bureaucracies.
 In 1933, President Vargas disbanded Congress, declared martial law and warned the nation against a threat from Communists.
 Salgado offered Vargas 100,000 armed followers to protect the nation.
 Vargas accepted their support and helped them set up headquarters in Rio de Janeiro.

-President Vargas created a new constitution, established the eight-hour day, abolished child labor and provided medical care for sick workers and expectant mothers.
+President Vargas created a new constitution, established the eight-hour work day, abolished child labor and provided medical care for sick workers and expectant mothers.
 He ruled the nation with dictatorial powers and controlled the press.
-He jailed editors and he filled Brazil's prisons with other political prisoners.
+He jailed editors and he filled Brazil's prisons with more political prisoners.
 He appealed to the nation with the slogan "Brazil for the Brazilians."
 He claimed that his rule was democratic and that he had a direct connection to all Brazilians.
 He established good trading relations with Germany, and by 1937 Brazil was buying twice as much from Germany as it was from Great Britain.

 Argentina

-The depression also brought an anti-Communist and dictatorial regime to power in Argentina.
-Politics in Argentina, like some other Latin American nations, was a conflict been the owners of great stretches of agricultural land on one hand and those involved in modern industry and the professions on the other.
-Argentina -- a nation predominately of immigrants from Europe -- had been ruled by an oligarchy of landowners until World War I.
+The Depression also brought an anti-Communist and dictatorial regime to power in Argentina.
+Politics in Argentina, like some other Latin American nations, involved a conflict been the owners of great stretches of agricultural land on one hand and industrialists and professionals on the other – not unlike the conflict between aristocrats and the bourgeoisie in Europe in the 1800s.

-In 1916, Argentina had its first free elections, with a secret ballot, and in this election the opposition party, the Radicals, came to power -- a party ostensibly devoted to free enterprise and industrial expansion but sympathetic toward workers and in favor of social reform.
+Argentina was largely a nation of immigrants from Europe that had been ruled by an oligarchy of landowners until World War I. In 1916, Argentina had its first free elections, with a secret ballot, and in this election the opposition party, the Radicals, came to power.
+The Radicals was a party ostensibly devoted to free enterprise and industrial expansion but sympathetic toward workers and in favor of social reform.
 With its exports of meat and cereals, the country prospered, and wealthy young Argentinean men became a common sight in Paris and other places of glamour outside Argentina.
-The government of the Radical Party was at odds with the landed elite, whose sons had entered and staffed the Church and the military.
-Therefore the Radical Party was at odds with the military and the Church.
-And when the depression caught the Radical Party in power, that party, and the nation's president, Hipólito Irigoyen, were blamed for the hard times.
-Irigoyen was also blamed for having made a trade agreement with the Soviet Union, and the military used this as an excuse to seize power.
+The government of the Radical Party was at odds with the landed elite.

-The leader of the coup in Argentina, General José Uriburu, made himself President. he instituted terror and torture, and he intervened in twelve of Argentina's fourteen provinces to suppress discontent and opposition to his regime.
+The leader of the coup in Argentina, General José Uriburu, made himself president.
+He instituted terror and torture, and he intervened in twelve of Argentina's fourteen provinces to suppress discontent and opposition to his regime.
 Uriburu increased the pay of his base of support: the army.
 He prohibited the Radical Party from participating in elections.

-In November 1931 a candidate of Uriburu's choosing, General Augustin P. Justo, was elected President.
+In November 1931 a candidate of Uriburu's choosing, General Augustin P. Justo, was elected president.
 With the Radical Party thoroughly defeated, Justo pursued moderate policies and reforms and brought a return of honest elections.

 Peru

-The following year, the APRA led a popular rebellion.
-The insurgents executed some sixty army officers, and the army killed at least 1,000 of the APRA and their sympathizers, using aerial bombing for the first time in South America's history.
+In elections in 1931, a Leftist coalition, led by a group called the Popular Alliance of Revolutionary Americans (APRA), out-polled General Cerro, but the counting was done under Cerro's bayonets.
+Cerro remained in power, but the popular coalition led an uprising.
+The insurgents executed some sixty army officers, and the army killed at least 1,000 of the insurgents and their sympathizers, using aerial bombing for the first time in South America's history.
 Under President Cerro, all political activity, debate and most newspapers were silenced.
-Thousands were jailed -- some of them chained to walls in the fortress near downtown Lima.
+Thousands were jailed – some of them chained to walls in the fortress near downtown Lima.

 Chile

-The Latin American nation hardest hit by the depression was Chile, but here the depression caught a repressive military regime in power.
-The unemployed and students rioted, and in 1931 the regime's leader, Carlos Ibáńez, escaped over the Andes Mountains to Argentina.
-The movement that overthrew Ibáńez drafted a liberal professor of law, Juan Esteban Montero, to run for the presidency, and he won.
+The Latin American nation hardest hit by the Depression was Chile, and it caught a repressive military regime in power.
+The unemployed and students rioted, and in 1931 the regime's leader, Carlos Ibáñez, escaped over the Andes Mountains into Argentina.
+The movement that overthrew Ibáñez drafted a liberal professor of law, Juan Esteban Montero, to run for the presidency, and he won.
 But political turmoil soon followed.
-In June, 1932, a military coup placed Carlos Dávila, a socialist, in power.
-Washington withheld recognition from the Dávila regime, and in September another military coup ousted Dávila.

 Colombia